Bart vs. Thanksgiving: Plot

-Lisa makes an elaborate decorative cornucopia for the Thanksgiving dinner table.
+Lisa makes a centerpiece for the Thanksgiving dinner table.
 Patty and Selma arrive, ignoring Marge's instructions to not bring their own food.
 Homer picks up Grampa from the retirement home.
 Marge, Patty, and Selma's mother Jacqueline Bouvier arrives and tells Marge she never does anything right.

-Once they are assembled, the Simpsons sit down to Thanksgiving dinner.
-When Lisa places the cornucopia on the table, Bart removes it to make way for the turkey.
-In the ensuing scuffle, Bart purposely throws the cornucopia into the fireplace and it burns to ashes.
-Lisa runs to her room crying, and a furious Homer and Marge punish Bart in anger by sending him up to his room.
-Marge then tells him that he has ruined Thanksgiving and later informs him that he will not be allowed to eat dinner until he issues a sincere apology to Lisa.
-Bart stubbornly refuses and climbs out of his room.
+Once they are assembled, the Simpsons sit down to eat dinner.
+When Lisa places the centerpiece on the table, Bart removes it to make way for the turkey.
+In the ensuing scuffle, Bart ends up throwing the centerpiece into the fireplace and it burns to ashes.
+Lisa runs to her room sobbing, and Homer and Marge punish Bart by sending him up to his room.
+Marge then tells him that he has ruined Thanksgiving and later informs him that he will not be allowed to eat dinner until he issues a sincere apology to Lisa in front of the family.
+Bart refuses and climbs out of his room.

 After Homer expels Santa's Little Helper from the house for stealing a turkey drumstick, Bart and the dog run away from home.
-Bart tries to steal a pie cooling on a window sill at Mr. Burns' mansion, but Burns' hounds chase him away.
-While wandering the streets, Bart uses Homer's ID to sell his blood and — after passing out — is brought to a breadline that is serving Thanksgiving dinner to homeless people.
-Kent Brockman interviews Bart for a human interest story at the soup kitchen.
-The family sees the report on television and call the police, hoping they can help find Bart and bring him home.
-When the police fail to locate Bart, Homer and Marge regret saying severe things that drove him away.
+Bart tries to steal a pie cooling on a window sill at Mr. Burns' mansion, but Mr. Burns' hounds chase him away.
+While wandering the streets, Bart uses Homer's ID to sell his blood and after passing out, is brought to a breadline serving dinner to homeless people.
+Kent Brockman interviews Bart for a human interest story.
+The family sees the television report and call the police, hoping they can help find Bart and bring him home.
+When the police fail to locate Bart, Homer and Marge regret the things they said to him, feeling that it was what caused him to run off.

-Bart later returns home feeling remorseful after seeing the meager lives of the homeless men at the breadline.
-He climbs onto the roof of the house to ponder his choices.
+Bart later returns home feeling remorseful for leaving after lending money to a couple of beggars.
+He climbs onto the roof to ponder his choices.
 When he hears Lisa crying because she misses him, Bart invites her to join him on the roof.
-He finally realizes what he did was wrong and apologizes to her as Homer and Marge watch on proudly.
-Bart and Lisa later rejoin the family to enjoy a meal of Thanksgiving leftovers.
+He finally realizes what he did hurt her deeply and apologizes as Homer and Marge watch proudly.
+Bart and Lisa later rejoin the family to enjoy a meal of leftovers.